Spine and Back Pain

 Cause: Some people experience compression or pinching of the spinal cord in the neck or cervical region of the spine.
 Aging is one of the primary causes (but other causes may also be present).
 Patients with this condition could experience arm pain, heaviness in the legs, or a loss of coordination, resulting in issues with walking, writing or other fine motor skills.

-Diagnosis: The skilled practitioners at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will review your symptoms and possibly order an imaging test, such as an MRI or CT scan, to see if there is tightening or pinching in the spinal cord.
+Diagnosis: The skilled practitioners at St. Luke’s Medical Center will review your symptoms and possibly order an imaging test, such as an MRI or CT scan, to see if there is tightening or pinching in the spinal cord.
 Additional nerve tests may be ordered to aid in or confirm the diagnosis.

 Treatment: Treating spinal stenosis of the cervical vertebrae is customized based on the severity of the condition.
 Additionally, if the stenosis has other complicating conditions such as myelopathy, this will affect the recommended treatments.
 The first treatment that is very effective for some patients is exercise and physical therapy, as well as NSAIDs.
 Modifying activities may also provide pain relief and prevent additional damage.
 Using a walker or sitting in a recliner instead of a straight-back chair are possible recommended modifications that your provider may encourage.
 Another option for some patients is epidural injections.
 Though the injections will not cure the condition, they may provide significant relief.
 In severe cases – or circumstances in which other remedies are not providing adequate relief – your provider may recommend surgery.